How did you first get hooked on Italy?

 Then what happened?

 Before long, I packed my bags and moved to Italy for a year.
-Once the money ran out, I moved back to the United States, got another job and spent my vacation time in Italy — until I had the great fortune to get an email from Europe Through the Back Door offering me a chance to be a guide.
+Once the money ran out, I moved back to the US, got another job, and spent my vacation time in Italy — until I had the great fortune to get an email from Rick's office offering me a chance to be a guide.
 I jumped at the chance.

 What kept pulling you back to Italy?